hauntshadow/CS3535/h5_array/README.md

         num_done = num_done + 1
 ```

-We open the file, then put pitch values in a new array (indices 0-11), timbre values in 12-23, max loudness
-in index 24, and starting loudness in index 25.
+We open the file, then put pitch values in a new array (indices 0-11) using get_segments_pitches [2], timbre values in 12-23 using get_segments_timbres [2], max loudness in index 24 using get_segments_loudness_max [2], and starting loudness in index 25 using get_segments_loudness_start [2].
 However, [hdf5_getters] does not have a function that returns the
 segments' durations.
-Therefore, we must get the starting times for each segment, and if it's not the last segment, make
-the segment's duration equal to the next segment's start time minus the current segment's start time.
-Then, the final
-segment has its value set to the duration of the song minus the segment's start time.
+Therefore, we must get the starting times for each segment using get_segments_start [2], and if it's not the last segment, make the segment's duration (received by using get_duration [2]) equal to the next segment's start time minus the current segment's start time.
+Then, the final segment has its value set to the duration of the song minus the segment's start time.

 Then, we put each segment duration at index 26, and extend the list to include the new segments' data that were just created.
 We then close the current song, increase the counter by 1, and repeat that whole process for each .h5 file in the list.
 Every 500th .h5 file parsed results in printing a statement saying that the number of files parsed is num_dome out of len(list).

-After the list is completed, we convert the list into a [Numpy] array, and dump that array into a file called 'filename' (the parameter passed in).
+After the list is completed, we convert the list into a [Numpy] array, and dump that array into a file called 'filename' (the parameter passed in) using the dump function [3].
 We print the number of segments in the array, and return the array.

 There is also an open function that takes a filename as a parameter.
-This function calls [Numpy].load on the filename, and returns the [Numpy] array that the load function returns.
+This function calls the load function on the filename [3], and returns the [Numpy] array that the load function returns.

 ###Package Dependencies